liuxingpuu/apk_parse/README.rst

 The following example processes APK in a separate call. `as_file_name` set to True causes the file is not read whole to the memory, but it used as a file - ZIP module does seek if needed.
-In this way also big (e.g., 1.5 GB) apks can be loaded. `temp_dir` option allows APK processor to use temporary dir, e.g. for xapk format, where sub-APK needs to be parsed
+In this way also big apks (e.g., 1.5 GB) can be processed. `temp_dir` option allows APK processor to use temporary dir, e.g. for xapk format, where sub-APK needs to be parsed:

 .. code-block:: python